MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 >[!NOTE]
 >To migrate data between Viva Engage tenants [learn about migrating content](/yammer/configure-your-yammer-network/add-basic-domains-to-office-365).

-Choose from these data export methods to unlock your data.
+Choose from these data export methods to manage your data.

 :::row:::
     :::column span="2":::